kLog: A Language for Logical and Relational Learning with Kernels

-The use of an intermediate graphicalized representation is novel in the context of propositionalization, a well-known technique in logical and relational learning~\cite{De-Raedt:2008:Logical-and-relational-learning} that transform a relational representation into a propositional one.
-The motivation for propositionalization is that one transforms a rich and structured (relational) representation into a simpler and flat representation in order to be able to apply a learning algorithm that works with the simple representation afterwards.
-Current propositionalization techniques typically transform graph-based or relational data {\em directly} into an attribute-value learning format, or possibly into a multi-instance learning one\footnote{In multi-instance learning~\cite{Dietterich1997}, the examples are sets of attribute-value tuples or sets of feature vectors.}, but not into a graph-based one.
-This typically results in a loss of information, cf.~\cite{De-Raedt:2008:Logical-and-relational-learning}. kLog's graphicalization approach first transforms the relational data into an {\em equivalent} graph-based format first, without loss of information.
+The use of an intermediate graphicalized representation is novel in the context of propositionalization, a well-known technique in logical and relational learning~\cite{De-Raedt:2008:Logical-and-relational-learning} that transforms graph-based or relational data {\em directly} into an attribute-value learning format, or possibly into a multi-instance learning one\footnote{In multi-instance learning~\cite{Dietterich1997}, the examples are sets of attribute-value tuples or sets of feature vectors.}.
+This typically results in a loss of information, cf.~\cite{De-Raedt:2008:Logical-and-relational-learning}.
+Our approach transforms the relational data into an {\em equivalent} graph-based format, without loss of information.
 After graphicalization, kLog uses the results on kernels for graph-based data to derive an explicit high-dimensional feature-based representation.
 Thus kLog directly upgrades these graph-based kernels to a fully relational representation.
 Furthermore, there is an extensive literature on graph kernels and virtually all existing solutions can be plugged into the learning from interpretations setting with minimal effort.
 This includes implementation issues but also the ability to reuse existing theoretical analyses.
 Finally, it is notationally simpler to describe a kernel and feature vectors defined on graphs, than to describe the equivalent counterpart using the Datalog notation.

 The graph kernel choice implicitly determines how predicates' attributes are combined into features.